Minimum quantity Discount

 Physiological Effects

-• Increased Collagen Production: It stimulates collagen production, essential for skin elasticity and firmness.
-This action helps reduce the appearance of fine lines and wrinkles.
+• Collagen Production: Certain peptides, known as signal peptides, stimulate collagen production in the skin, enhancing skin firmness and reducing the appearance of fine lines and wrinkles.

 References